 “I went to a chiropractor who said I had a bulging disc, recalls the Sandusky resident.
 “I had a few treatments and that took care of it.”

 Carl’s back pain returned, but this time the pain extended into his left leg.
 His family physician prescribed physical therapy, but Carl’s condition worsened.
 He soon was confined to a chair at home, unable to walk from room to room without intense pain.

 “I hobbled around at home and if I went anywhere I had to use a wheelchair.
 I was in excruciating pain all the time,” says Carl.
 “Then I saw the billboard for the Firelands Spine Center and I thought, ‘My back hurts, so why not go there?’”

 On his first visit to the Firelands Spine Center, he was assessed by physiatrist Christopher Parnell, DO.
 An MRI was ordered, which showed a herniated disc in his lower back.
 He also underwent an electromyogram (EMG) and nerve conduction study to determine if any of his spinal nerves had been affected.
-The Spine Center team, which is comprised of neurosurgeons, physiatrists, and a physical therapist, discussed Carl’s case and decided he was a candidate for a lumbar disectomy.
+The Spine Center team, which is comprised of neurosurgeons, physiatrists, and a physical therapist, discussed Carl’s case and decided he was a candidate for a lumbar disectomy surgery.

-A lumbar discectomy is a surgical procedure to remove part of a problem disc (the pads that separate the vertebrae) in the low back.
+A lumbar discectomy surgery is a procedure to remove part of a problem disc (the pads that separate the vertebrae) in the low back.
 During the procedure, the surgeon takes out a small piece of the lamina (the arched bony roof of the spinal canal) to remove the obstruction below.
-A lumbar disectomy is commonly performed when a herniated or ruptured disc in the low back is putting pressure on a nerve root.
+A lumbar disectomy surgery is commonly performed when a herniated or ruptured disc in the low back is putting pressure on a nerve root.
 Surgery is considered if:

 - The patient has very bad leg pain, numbness, or weakness that keeps him or her from performing daily activities;